CoViktor/Moodle_attendance_automation/README.md

     ```

 ## ✔️ Usage
+- See the Setup info folder for guidance on the initial setup

 This script automates the process of logging attendance on the BeCode platform.
 It checks the current date against a list of predefined holidays and logs in to mark attendance if it's not a holiday.